 Karen Blixensvej 1, 2300 København S, Bygning 21

 She studied Media and Culture Studies in Lisbon and Berlin.
-She holds a PhD (2014) in Culture Studies with a dissertation on the photographic records of Ravensbrück women's concentration camp, in which she discussed the relation between visibility, archival reason, gender and disciplinary power.
-Before joining the University of Copenhagen, she was a Lecturer in the MA in PhD programs in Culture Studies at Catholic University of Portugal, and project manager of the EU-funded project Culture@Work.
+She holds a PhD (2014) in Culture Studies with a dissertation on the photographic records of Ravensbrück women's concentration camp.
+Before joining the University of Copenhagen, she was a Lecturer in the MA in PhD programs in Culture Studies at Catholic University of Portugal.

-Her research has been published in journals such as Big Data & Society, Philosophy of Photography, Surveillance & Society, Digital Creativity, Archival Science, Symplokè, Senses & Society, Diffractions, among others.
+Her research has been published in journals such as Philosophy of Photography, Big Data & Society, ephemera: theory & politics in organization, Digital Creativity, Senses & Society, the Nordic Journal of information Science & Cultural Mediation, amongst others.

 Archival Encounters: Ethics of Care, Curatorial Practice and Postcolonial Digital Archives